-The first in-person Hope Awards in three years raised a record of over $150,000 in funding for the Santa Barbara Education Foundation to continue making a positive impact on SB Unified student outcomes.
+The annual event raised over $110,000 in funding for the Santa Barbara Education Foundation to continue making a positive impact on SB Unified student outcomes.

 Executive Director: Pedro Paz